kemalyen/react-forex-quotes/README.md

-# React Forex Quote Table
+# React Forex Quotes Table

 This component show you selected or complete quotes of Forex pairs.
 In this first release I've used 1forge.com rest api.